Current disease trends and public health reports

 Key points of report:

-• No cases of Ross River virus infection or Barmah Forest virus infection in SESLHD residents were reported in March 2025.
+- One case of Ross River virus infection in a SESLHD resident was reported in April 2025.

-• Ten cases of dengue virus infection and one case of malaria in SESLHD residents were reported in March 2025.
+- Seven cases of dengue virus infection and one case of malaria in SESLHD residents were reported in April 2025.
 All were acquired overseas.

 Childhood Immunisation Coverage Report